Trait gdk_pixbuf::prelude::PixbufLoaderExt [−][src]

 return the “static image” of the animation

-(see PixbufAnimationExt::static_image()
+(see PixbufAnimationExt::static_image()).

 Returns

-that the loader is creating, or None
+The Pixbuf that the loader is creating, or None if not

 enough data has been read to determine how to create the image buffer.